-Based on the two-step decision making process discussed above, the first action includes alternative management approaches.
-The rest of the actions include design elements and provisions corresponding to a fishing quota program.
+In this amendment, the Council must first determine the type of management approach deemed appropriate to addressing challenges for headboat survey vessels (HBSV).
+In the second step, the Council has to focus on the design characteristics corresponding to the selected management approach.
+Based on this two-step decision making process, the first action includes alternative management approaches.
+The remaining actions include design elements and provisions corresponding to a fishing quota program.
 Therefore, all actions beginning with Action 2 are only valid if Alternative 2 or 3 is chosen in Action 1 and, the "No Action" alternatives in those actions assume a fishing quota program will be developed and are worded accordingly.